cansavvy/ECYP/README.md

 # ECYP

 ## Summary
 Put a summary of your project here.

 ## How to re-run
-1. Open the `dataset_update.Rmd` file in RStudio.
+1. Open the `eycp-database.Rmd` file in RStudio.
 2. Click the `Run Document` button.
 3. A new window with your resulting page should pop up.